 Maybe my playlist explains why.

-Sara’s debut novel ‘Not Thomas’ is published by Honno Press and is available to pre-order in paperback and on Kindle now through Amazon.
+Sara’s debut novel Not Thomas – a story of child neglect and hope – is published by Honno Press and is available in paperback and on Kindle directly through the publisher and also from Amazon.

 The lady’s here.
 The lady with the big bag.
 She’s knocking on the front door.
 She’s knocking and knocking.
 I’m not opening the door.
 I’m not letting her in.
 I’m behind the black chair.
 I’m waiting for her to go away.